oaao/decisiontreehugger/README.md

 </p>
 </details>

-<details><summary>→ Expand this to read how splitting behaviour is refined. *Includes brief explanations of the calculation approaches for predicted impurity/misclassifaction rate.*</summary>
+<details><summary>Expand this to read how splitting behaviour is decided by calculation methods for impurity/misclassifaction rate.</summary>

 **Gini impurity:**